 If additional metadata elements are required they should be documented in the Product Specification Metadata section and extensions to the generic metadata schemas developed using the standard ISO extension mechanism.

+Extension of S-100 metadata defined in Part 17 is prohibited for data products intended for ECDIS use and covered by S-98 (S-100 Part 4a, Appendix 4a-D).
+Any CATALOG.XML file which is valid according to the rules of the Product Specification must also be valid when checked using the S-100 generic schemas.
+Note that this does not prohibit restriction of S-100 metadata.

+For other data products, extension is not prohibited by to S-100 Appendix 4a-D but is discouraged by these guidelines.
 Prior to the creation of extended metadata, a careful review of the existing metadata within ISO 19115-1 [and the S-100 generic metadata model] must be performed to confirm that suitable metadata does not already exist.
 If suitable metadata exist within ISO 19115-1 [or the generic S-100 metadata model], then it must be used.
-(S-100 Part 4a, Appendix 4a-E, extended to include S-100 generic metadata.)
+(S-100 Part 4a, Appendix 4a-D.)

-IHO metadata XML schemas for Exchange Catalogues and discovery metadata have been developed and are available at the IHO software distribution site (https://github.com/IHO-S100WG) and will be served through the IHO GI Registry (http://registry.iho.int/) or another IHO site ultimately.
+IHO metadata XML schemas for Exchange Catalogues and discovery metadata have been developed and are available at the IHO schema server (https://schemas.s100dev.net)..

 An Exchange Catalogue Builder to be provided by IHO is under development.
 Exchange Catalogues can also be prepared using off-the-shelf commercial and open-source XML editing and authoring tools.
-Generic tools for ISO metadata can be used for ISO metadata files for each dataset (in S-100 Edition 4 and S-100 Edition 3, the ISO metadata files are separate from, and referenced by, the Exchange Catalogue XML files).
+Generic tools for ISO metadata can be used for ISO metadata files for each dataset (the ISO metadata files are separate from, and referenced by, the Exchange Catalogue XML files).
+The schema server has links to online documentation showing the elements and structure of Exchange Catalogues as well as a sample generic Exchange Catalogue.

 Use of the IHO S-100 generic metadata model and schemas in Exchange Catalogues

-If the generic S-100 Exchange Catalogue format and XML schemas cannot be used as is, either with or without restrictions, then Product Specifications must derive their metadata models from the generic model in S-100 Part 4a (supplemented with Part 4b, for gridded data).
-Derivations may be restrictions, extensions, or a combination of both.
-Derivations must conform to the rules in S-100 Part 4a, Appendix 4a-E. Custom UML diagrams similar to Figure 4a-D-4 in S-100 are required for Product Specifications that add classes or attributes, and recommended if Product Specifications omit optional classes/attributes or restrict allowed values in enumerations.
+Product Specifications use the generic model in S-100 Part 17 and the IHO generic schema for exchange catalogues with product-specific restrictions as defined in the Product Specification.
+Custom UML diagrams similar to S-100 Figure 17-7 may be included in Product Specifications at the discretion of the responsible project team or working group.

-S-100 Part 4a specifies which of the S-100 metadata classes and attributes are mandatory and which are optional.
-Product Specifications may omit optional S-100 metadata classes or attributes as appropriate.
+S-100 Part 17 specifies which of the S-100 metadata classes and attributes are mandatory and which are optional.

-Restrictions on S-100 classes and attributes must be expressed as constraints.
-Restrictions include making an optional attribute mandatory or using a subset of attribute values.
-Restrictions do not require new metadata classes either.
+Product Specifications may define product-specific subsets of metadata by restricting the S-100 model.
+Restrictions on S-100 classes and attributes must be expressed as constraints applied to the S-100 model and generic schemas.
+Restrictions include making an optional attribute mandatory, using a subset of attribute values permitted by S-100, or prohibiting an optional class or attribute.
+Restrictions cannot define new metadata classes or attributes, or make a mandatory class or attribute prohibited or optional.

-The model can be extended with product-specific classes derived from the classes in the generic model.
-Derived classes can define additional attributes.

-In order to implement a product-specific metadata model, the S-100 XML schemas that encode generic S-100 metadata can be supplemented with:

-Executable constraint checks to apply product-specific restrictions, in Schematron or another language.
+In order to implement a product-specific metadata model, the S-100 XML schemas that encode generic S-100 metadata can be supplemented with executable constraint checks to apply product-specific restrictions, in Schematron or another language.
+Such executable constraints can be separated from the generic schemas, customized for each Product Specification, and evolve without affecting the generic schemas.
+While Schematron is a popular means of implementing such constraint checks, it is not the only means – XSLT transforms, for example, are an alternative implementation method.